philallum/AdReply/README.md

-# AdReply - Facebook Group Advertising Assistant
+# AdReply - Intelligent Facebook Advertising Assistant

-AdReply is a Chrome extension that helps small business owners, creators, and marketers advertise effectively within Facebook Groups.
-The extension analyzes Facebook posts and suggests contextually relevant advertisement templates based on keyword matching, with intelligent rotation to prevent spam.
+AdReply is a Chrome extension that helps small business owners, creators, and marketers advertise effectively within Facebook Groups and Pages.
+The extension uses AI-powered onboarding, intelligent keyword learning, and community-driven template sharing to make advertising effortless and effective.

 ## 🎯 Key Features

+### 🤖 AI-Powered Onboarding (NEW in v2.0)
+- **Zero-Configuration Setup**: Describe your business once and let AI generate your entire advertising system
+- **Multi-Provider Support**: Choose between Google Gemini or OpenAI for content generation
+- **Instant Template Creation**: Get 3-5 categories with 50+ professionally crafted templates in minutes
+- **Smart Keyword Generation**: AI automatically identifies relevant keywords for your niche
+- **Re-run Anytime**: Regenerate your setup with a new business description whenever you pivot

+### 🧠 Intelligent Keyword Learning (NEW in v2.0)
+- **Behavioral Tracking**: System learns which keywords lead to successful template selections
+- **Automatic Optimization**: Keywords that don't perform are automatically flagged for removal
+- **Performance Dashboard**: Visual insights into keyword effectiveness with scores and statistics
+- **Continuous Improvement**: Your advertising gets smarter with every interaction

+### 🌐 Template Marketplace (NEW in v2.0)
+- **Community-Driven Packs**: Browse and import pre-built template collections from other users
+- **Niche-Specific Content**: Find templates tailored to your industry (real estate, fitness, retail, etc.)
+- **One-Click Import**: Merge new templates with your existing setup seamlessly
+- **Share Your Success**: Export your best-performing templates as Ad Packs for others

+### 📢 Post Publisher (NEW in v2.0)
+- **Beyond Comments**: Convert templates into full Facebook posts for greater visibility
+- **One-Click Publishing**: Copy to clipboard and auto-fill Facebook composer
+- **React-Compatible**: Works seamlessly with Facebook's modern UI
+- **Smart Detection**: Automatically locates and fills the post composer

+### 💰 Affiliate Link System (NEW in v2.0)
+- **Automated Monetization**: Inject affiliate links into templates automatically
+- **Category-Specific Links**: Override default links for specific categories
+- **Template Placeholders**: Use {{link}} in templates for dynamic link insertion
+- **Graceful Fallback**: Missing links are handled elegantly without breaking templates

 ### Core Functionality
 - **Smart Post Analysis**: Automatically analyzes Facebook posts and matches them with relevant ad templates